What are Course Reserves?

-Permission to use copyrighted materials must be obtained before it is placed on Moodle.
+Permission to use copyrighted materials must be obtained before it is placed on Canvas.
 This does not apply to non-photocopied material that is owned either by the faculty member or the library.
 A permalink may be added for articles which reside on library databases.
 As a general rule, no more than 10% of a work may be placed on Moodle without permission.
 See 17 U.S.C §107.
-If you have questions or concerns regarding this practice, please see the Library Director, Tony Hopkins (email@example.com).
+If you have questions or concerns regarding this practice, you may email the Library at firstname.lastname@example.org.

 The same copyright protected photocopied materials may not be placed on reserve again unless it is accompanied by a letter of permission from the copyright owner (not necessarily the author).
 This does not apply to non-photocopied material that is owned either by the faculty member or the library.
 See 17 U.S.C § 107.
 The library staff reserves the right to make exceptions to this policy.